mkeen/rxcouch/README.md

 ## 🚂 Under the Hood

-The main design feature of RxCouch is two way data binding between your JavaScript application instance and your CouchDB documents.

-### The CouchDB Changes Feed & Document Subscriptions

-An instance of RxCouch's `CouchDB` class will open a real-time connection to CouchDB's change feed, and send a dynamically generated list of document ids in the body of a POST request.
-Any time this list changes (which happens as the instance's `doc` method is called and unique documents become known), the connection is closed, and a new one opened.
-This way, the changes subscription is always for a specific list of documents, and nothing more.

 #### Document Tracking

-Documents are cached and then tracked for changes. `CouchDBDocumentCollection` handles both caching and change tracking.
+Documents are automatically cached and then tracked for changes. `CouchDBDocumentCollection` handles both caching and change tracking.

 ##### Cache